Like other apple growers, we understand the the importance of bees and other pollinators to successful fruit production. Did you know:

 In response to concerns about environmental impacts and concerns about pesticide use, conventional farming methods have changed a lot over the past 20 to 30 years.
 An example of this is Integrated Pest Management (IPM).
 Like organic farming, IPM strives to work with natural controls as much as possible, using pesticides only when other control methods aren't effective.
-Although many consumers believe that organically-grown produce has not been sprayed, the real difference is that organic growers use only naturally-derived pesticides and chemicals while conventional farming includes synthetic products.
-With IPM adoption many conventional farmers are using less pesticide and a 2008 survey conducted by the Ontario Ministry of Agriculture found that pesticide application dropped by 45 percent since 1983.
+With IPM adoption many conventional farmers have reduced their pesticide application by half compared to the 1980s.
+Although many consumers believe that organically-grown produce has not been sprayed, the real difference is that organic growers use only naturally-derived pesticides and chemicals while conventional farming includes synthetic products that are produced in labratories to specifically target harmful pests and diseases.

 Our approach to sustainable farming

 We use a blend of organic and conventional methods:

 Over the years, we have welcomed thousands of families, couples and groups visiting our farm from the Kingston area as well as Toronto, Ottawa and Montreal.

 We work hard to provide a well-maintained orchard, quality fruit and a hands-on apple-picking experience that provides fun and learning for all.

 Our Pick-Your-Own starts early September and runs until about middle of October (while there are still enough apples on the trees!)

 A few years ago, a woman called me from somewhere in Northeastern United States.
 She had bought some apples from us during a vacation in Ontario and raved about them being most amazing apple she had ever tasted - she just had to call us to find out what unique variety it was.

 Based on her description of the apple and the time of her visit, I was able to tell her that she had bought a bag of our McIntosh apples.
 She was absolutely astonished and it took some convincing to help her realize that it was indeed the good old 'Mac' that had blown her away!